OpenEvalProject/evals/manuscripts/elife-100937/v1/manuscript.md

 In all the mentioned cases, gradients were realigned before correlation by using Procrustes’ analysis to obtain more reliable estimates of gradient similarity (Hong et al., 2020).
 This approach ensured that the gradients from different datasets were aligned properly before assessing their similarity, enhancing the robustness of our analyses.

 To evaluate the possible influence of SNR on connectivity-derived diffusion embeddings, we have performed a voxel-wise, modality-specific, SNR assessment to investigate correlation between spatial distribution of noise and diffusion embeddings.
 For each subject, we separately calculated voxel-wise SNR maps for the left and right pulvinar, using both functional (BOLD) volumes and DWI data.
-For BOLD volumes, we employed the widely accepted definition of temporal signal-to-noise ratio (tSNR) (Murphy et al., 2007)tSNR=tmeantstd\begin{document}$$\displaystyle tSNR=\frac{t_{mean}}{t_{std}} $$\end{document}
+For BOLD volumes, we employed the widely accepted definition of temporal signal-to-noise ratio (tSNR) (Murphy et al., 2007)

+$$
+tSNR=\frac{t_{mean}}{t_{std}}
+$$

 where tmean and tstd are, respectively, the mean and the standard deviation of each voxel’s signal across the time series.

-For DWI data, we employed a similar definition (Cai et al., 2021) that allows estimation of SNR from multiple b=0 diffusion-weighted volumes:SNR= SmeanSstd\begin{document}$$\displaystyle SNR=\ \frac{S_{mean}}{S_{std}}$$\end{document}
+For DWI data, we employed a similar definition (Cai et al., 2021) that allows estimation of SNR from multiple b=0 diffusion-weighted volumes:

+$$
+SNR= \frac{S_{mean}}{S_{std}}
+$$

-where S is the voxel’s signal intensity, and the mean (Smean\begin{document}$S_{mean}$\end{document}) and standard deviation (Sstd\begin{document}$S_{std}$\end{document}) were computed across all the b0-weighted volumes (18 for HCP dataset; 7 for LEMON dataset).
+where S is the voxel’s signal intensity, and the mean ($S_{mean}$) and standard deviation ($S_{std}$) were computed across all the b0-weighted volumes (18 for HCP dataset; 7 for LEMON dataset).
 Individual pulvinar SNR maps were then averaged to generate group-level estimates of SNR spatial distribution.
 The resulting, modality-specific average SNR maps were correlated with the diffusion gradients derived from the corresponding modality, following the same approach described in the previous section (Pearson’s correlation; p-values corrected using spatial null models for SA, and Benjamini-Hochberg correction for FWE).